connected-digital-energy-meter/cdem_docs/docs/05_configuration/README.md

 ![UNDER CONSTRUCTION](./images/underconstruction.jpg)

 Upon the first startup of the firmware the factory default settings are loaded and you automaticly are redirected to the configuration wizard.
-You can acces this via a serial communication software like [PuTTY](https://www.putty.org/).
+You can acces this via a serial communication software like [PuTTY](https://www.putty.org/) or the serial monitor of Arduino IDE.
 You just need to connect the ESP32 to your system with a USB cable.

 ## Setup your MQQT broker